-Starting an MA meeting carries with it a number of responsibilities, including:
+Starting a new MA meeting carries with it a number of responsibilities, including:

 - Finding a location for the meeting

 - Negotiating a weekly or monthly rent for the meeting

 - Getting the word out to the surrounding community that an MA meeting is starting

 - Attending the meeting each week, at least until it gets off the ground

 We can provide you with ideas for all of the above, but the majority of the work is yours to do.

 You don't have to be clean and sober for any set length of time to start an MA meeting, but you do need to be clean from marijuana.
 We also suggest you be sober from alcohol and all other mind altering substances.
 If you are very newly sober, starting a meeting can be a daunting proposition; especially if there are no other MA meetings in your area.
 You may want to consider attending other 12 Step meetings to learn more about the program and to build up some sobriety time before you try to start a meeting yourself.

 One addict helping another is a fundamental part of our program, so please don't hesitate to ask for help if you need it.
 If you have any questions or concerns about starting an MA meeting, please contact the Outreach Trustee.